Ashwin7mak/qbui/ui/client-react/src/assets/css/readme.md

 .component.component { }
 ```

-It’s worth mentioning (repeatedly) that CSS selectors are not variables.
-Selectors are “patterns that match against elements in a tree” (see the W3C specification on Selectors) and constrain declarations to the matched elements.
-With that said, a **global selector is one that runs the risk of styling an element that it did not intend to style**.
-These kinds of selectors are potentially hazardous, and should be avoided:
+* Global selectors should generally be avoided.
+A global selector is a selector that runs the risk of styling an element that it did not intend to style.
+In fact, this is the goal of using the BEM convention and will help alleviate problems caused by global selectors.

-* Universal selector (*)
-* Type selectors (e.g. div, nav, ul li, .foo > span)
-* Non-namespaced class selectors (e.g. .button, .text-right, .foo > .bar)
-* Non-namespaced attribute selectors (e.g. [aria-checked], [data-foo], [type])
-* A pseudoselector that’s not within a compound selector (e.g. :hover, .foo > :checked)

 ```sass
 // Bad